ITrust/closure-itrust-library/README.md

     moduleManager_.setModuleUris(/*modules uris*/);

-Usually, have a file containing all modules informations is better.
+Usually, having a file containing all modules informations is more conveniant.
 For instance, the following module_info.js:

     goog.provide("myproject.ModuleInfo");